Women's tour 2021

 - the protection of children from harm.

-Depending on the nature of the event, the licensing authority (who is responsible for organising the SAG meetings) can call on other agencies for specialist advice if required.
+Depending on the nature of the event, the licensing authority (who is responsible for organising the SAG meetings) can call on other agencies for specialist advice.

-The remit of the safety advisory group is to consider the plans presented by the event organiser and offer guidance on the contents and structure of the event plan.
-Each representative can provide guidance relating to every aspect of the event, including:
+The safety advisory group considers the event organiser's plans and offers guidance on the contents and structure of the event plan.
+The group can provide guidance for:

 - fire safety advice